mayer79/missRanger/README.md

 This package uses the `ranger` package [1] to do fast missing value imputation by chained tree ensembles, see [2] and [3].
 Between the iterative model fitting, it offers the option of using predictive mean matching.
-This firstly avoids the imputation with values not present in the original data (like a value 0.3334 in 0-1 coded variable).
+This firstly avoids the imputation with values not present in the original data (like a value 0.3334 in a 0-1 coded variable).
 Secondly, predictive mean matching tries to raise the variance in the resulting conditional distributions to a realistic level.
-This would allow e.g. to do multiple imputation when repeating the call to `missRanger`.
+This would allow e.g. to do multiple imputation when repeating the call to missRanger().

 Please check the help `?missRanger` for how to call the function and to see all options.

+## Example

-The below example first generates a data set with about 10% missing values in each column.
+This example first generates a data set with about 10% missing values in each column.
 Then those gaps are filled by `missRanger`.
 In the end, the resulting data frame is displayed.

-## Example

-This is a basic example which shows you how to solve a common problem:

 ``` r
 library(missRanger)